Rochester Castle: Early history

 Castles were introduced to England by the Normans in the 11th century and their construction, in the wake of the conquest of 1066, helped the Normans secure their new territory.
 Rochester was an important city, built on the site of a Roman town at the junction of the River Medway and Watling Street, a Roman road.
 It has long been assumed that the first castle was located next to the river, just outside the south-west corner of the town walls.
 The conjectural site of the early castle later became known as "Boley Hill".
-Archaeologist Tom McNeill has suggested that these earliest castles in England may have been purely military in character, built to contain a large number of troops in hostile territory.
+Archaeologist Tom McNeill has suggested that these earliest castles in England may have been purely military, built to contain a large number of troops in hostile territory.